Characteristics unique to the 5G spectrum provide opportunities for vehicles to improve mobile connectivity and support mission-critical applications

 When a vehicle moves out of a 5G coverage area or has a weak 5G signal, data can continue to flow because it was always connected to the 4G anchor band.

-The mobile edge is evolving, and 5G’s impact on fleets will be game changing.
+The mobile edge is evolving, and the impact of 5G for vehicles will be game changing.
 With a 5G vehicle solution in place, organizations will gain the agility to realize future profits and opportunities.